Hearing loss - cochlear implant; Sensorineural - cochlear; Deaf - cochlear; Deafness - cochlear

 RECOVERY AFTER SURGERY

 You may be admitted to the hospital overnight for observation.
 However, many hospitals now allow people to go home the day of surgery.
-Your health care provider will give you pain medicines and sometimes antibiotics to prevent infection.
+Your surgeon will give you pain medicines and sometimes antibiotics to prevent infection.
 Many surgeons place a large dressing over the operated ear.
 The dressing is removed the day after surgery.

 A week or more after surgery, the outside part of the cochlear implant is secured to the receiver-stimulator that was implanted behind the ear.
 At this point, you will be able to use the device.